-It was a little past 10:00; the sun is glowing bright and the temperature hovering near 60 degrees.
-Old man Joe dragged his heavy heart, which was loaded with today’s burdens, along a musty trail behind his old farm.
+It was a little past 11:00; the sun is glowing bright and the temperature hovering near 68 degrees.
+Old man Joe dragged his humble heart, which appeared to be void of today’s burdens, along a musty trail behind his old farm.

 Behind his farm was a creek that bordered an awakening forest that was slowly turning green.
-This particular slice of forest was his forest, and it was his quiet place, a sobering place where crickets sang and colorful critters crawled.
+This particular slice of forest was his forest, and it was his quiet place.
+This area was a sobering place where crickets sang and colorful critters crawled.
 The old man simply stood still.

-Old man Joe leaned against an old wooden bridge which covered the slow-flowing water.
-His long-anchored canoe, which hadn’t been used in years, rocked as if it wanted to follow the flow with the waters.
-He watched, silently.
+Old man Joe leaned against an old wooden bridge which covered the slow-flowing water of a shallow creek.
+His aged-anchored canoe, which hadn’t been used in years, gently rocked as if it wanted to follow the flow with the cool waters.
+He pondered in silence.

-He took pleasure in admiring two red birds, which fed on the sweetness of blooming honeysuckles.
-Several butterflies rested near the base of a blossoming Southern Magnolia tree.
-These were colors of an early spring, so vibrant and stunning.
+He gazed outward, taking pleasure in admiring two red birds, which fed on the sweetness of budding honeysuckles.
+A red fox rested near the base of a blossoming Southern Magnolia tree.
+These exquisite colors spoke to his soul, bringing welcoming news of a vibrant spring.

-The occasional grey clouds brought a brief moment of coolness; the dampness of the air was soothing.
+Despite the absence of an occasional grey clouds, there was a brief moment of coolness; the air was soothing.
 Emotionally, he was satisfied as wild thoughts, passion, and relentless energy stirred boundlessly.
-At that moment, he was free.
+At that moment, Old Man Joe was free.